briancribb/strpg-hero-source/pages/game/setting.md

 ![Andorian Sketch from 1986]({{site.baseurl}}assets/img/pages/andorian-sketch.jpg){:.img-fluid .mx-auto .d-block}

 In the old days, Andorian antennae were in the back.
+They moved to the front in the Enterprise TV series, and I like the redesign so that's where they'll be.

 FASA games and the Enterprise series did admirable jobs of explaining the lack of a Klingon head ridge in the original series, but we’re not going to bother.
 In this game, imperial Klingons have always been the only kind of Klingon.
 So just imagine the guys from the old show with the funny foreheads.
 Same uniforms, same short haircuts, same beards… just with the current bumpy forehead.

 ## Everybody Can’t Live Forever